xfenix/spellcheck-microservice/README.md

 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 [![Imports: isort](https://img.shields.io/badge/imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://timothycrosley.github.io/isort/)<br>
 This is a microservice designed to check the spelling of words.
 Based on [pyenchant](https://github.com/pyenchant/pyenchant).
 Exposes a REST API.<br>
-Current available languages are: ru_RU, en_US, es_ES, fr_FR, de_DE, pt_PT
+Current available languages are: ru_RU, en_US, es_ES, fr_FR, de_DE, pt_PT<br>
+Also it supports feature called «user dictionaries» — user can add his own word-exceptions to personal dictionary.

 ## Quickstart
-* `docker run  -p 10113:10113 -t --mount source=spellcheck-dicts,target=/data/ xfenix/spellcheck-microservice:latest`
+* `docker run  -p 10113:10113 -t --mount source=spellcheck-dicts,target=/data/ xfenix/spellcheck-microservice:2.0.0`
-* open http://localhost:10113/docs/ for more information about REST API
+* check http://localhost:10113/docs/ for full REST documentation
-* main REST endpoint you will be needed is http://localhost:10113/api/check/
+* main REST endpoint you will be needed is http://localhost:10113/api/check/ (this will be available without authorization)

 ## Configuration
 You can change config of the service by changing the environment variables.
 Here is a list of them: